LC1243/A30-TupleSpaces/README.md

 ```

 **Name Server** (will run without arguments)
-<br> You should run this command in NameServer directory
+<br> You should run this command in the NameServer directory

 ```s
 python3 server.py